 Rules for Moving Cards from The Layout to The Middle Piles

 - A player can only move a card to the middle pile if the card is one rank lower or one rank higher than the card on the top of the middle pile.
-Example:- If the top card on one of the middle pile is 8 then the player can only move 7 or 9 to that pile.
+Example: If the top card on one of the middle piles is 8 then the player can only move 7 or 9 to that pile.

 - Aces (A) are High and Low both in this game.
 So, they can be played on Kings and 2s both.

-- During the game, if a pile gets exhausted then the player can move a card from another pile to that empty space.
+- During the game, if a pile is exhausted then the player can move a card from another pile to that empty space.

-When both the players cannot move their cards to the middle piles and get stuck, they can turn-up another card from their spit cards and again start moving their cards.
+When both the players cannot move their cards to the middle piles and are stuck, they can turn up another card from their spit cards and again start moving their cards.

-When one of the players gets rid of all cards from his/her stockpile, both players have to slap one of the middle pile and take all the cards of that pile.
-Each player tries to slap the middle pile which has the lower number of cards because the player who gets rid of all his/her cards first, will be the winner.
+When one of the players gets rid of all cards from his stockpiles, both players have to slap one of the middle piles and take all the cards of that pile.
+Each player tries to slap the middle pile which has the lower number of cards because the player who gets rid of all his cards first, will be the winner.

 After taking the middle pile, the players mix that pile with spit cards and shuffle.
-After that, both the players make a new layout and turn up the first card from the spit cards and put it in the center of the table to make middle piles and begin moving the cards.
+After that, both the players make a new layout and turn up the first card from the spit cards, and place it in the center of the table to make middle piles and begin moving the cards.
 The game continues this way until a player wins the game.

-The player who is able get rid of all his/her cards first, wins the game.
+The player who is able get rid of all his cards first, wins the game.